Second-order superintegrable systems from semi-simple and nilpotent Frobenius structures: Method

-for any of the potentials $V$ obtained in the previous step, where $K_{ij}$ are the components of a Killing tensor for $g$.
+We therefore now seek Killing tensor fields $K_{ij}$ such that \eqref{eq:BD} holds for any of the potentials $V$ obtained from solving \eqref{eq:Wilczynski.system} in the previous step.
 Note that, whenever we are able to solve the Killing equation explicitly for the metric $g$, the Equation~\eqref{eq:BD} becomes a linear equation on the integration constants.
 More specifically, in the previous step we found the potential in the form ($M=n+2$)